Let’s talk about hosting and why the best sites on the internet should have the most reliable hosting service as a foundation.

 4. How much RAM does my plan have?

-RAM is an important server resource which, in part, allows processes to complete that display your website properly to visitors.
+RAM is an important server resource that, in part, allows processes to complete that display your website properly to visitors.
 An abundance of RAM can be an important consideration for site speed.
-Sites on an AdThrive-level of traffic and content will probably want 2GB+, but managed WordPress hosts typically do not limit you by RAM.
+Sites on an AdThrive-level of traffic and content will probably want 2GB+ but managed WordPress hosts typically do not limit you by RAM.

 5. How do you handle scalability for my site?

 Your website host should be able to handle incredible bursts of traffic from viral content and seasonal increases in traffic.
-Making sure your host can handle this is essential so you know your website is always up and running, making you the most money possible.
+Making sure your host can handle this is essential, so you know your website is always up and running, making you the most money possible.
 Read the fine print.
-Look through their terms and conditions for mention of the provider being able to throttle your site performance or turn your site off after certain usage thresholds.
+Look through their terms and conditions for mention of the provider’s ability to throttle your site performance or turn your site off after certain usage thresholds.

 6. Where are your servers located?

 Server proximity is important as it affects page speed and performance.
 Look for a host with servers that are geographically close to your target audience, where possible.
 Using a CDN (content delivery network) in addition to your hosting service is a great way to help improve speed and make the page experience better for your reader.

 Make sure your host protects your site from attacks.
 According to one study, the average website is attacked 58 times per day.